 Do I have to take the SHQ when I apply for individual health insurance?

-Yes, unless you qualify for an exemption.
+Before January 1, 2014, you had to take the SHQ if you applied for individual health insurance, unless you qualified for an exemption.
 Page 2 of the SHQ (www.wship.org) (PDF, 163KB) lists the exemptions.

-If you qualify for an exemption (about 25 percent of people qualify) you do not complete the health questionnaire and you may apply to the health carrier without completing it.
-The insurance company will ask you for information to prove you qualify for the exemption.
+If you qualifed for an exemption (about 25 percent of people qualify) then you didn't have to complete the health questionnaire.
+The insurance company would have asked you for information to prove you qualify for the exemption.